PaLora16/BlobViewer/docs/readme.md

 ## Solution

-This example of Flask, Tortoise ORM, and Marshmallow validation from simple validation RestApi returning data for fiction articles in a blog
+This example of Flask, Tortoise ORM, and Marshmallow validation for simple validation RestApi returning data for a blog fiction articles.
-There is a Flask and CLI part, which requests and presents data from API.
+There is a Flask and CLI part.

 ### BL logic Flask